-I’m using a simple a Head Reference Guideline that I’ve created.
+I’m using a simple Head Reference Guideline that I’ve created.
 You can make your own if you wish to or not use one at all, it’s totally up to you, although I’d say it can be very helpful to use a reference, especially if you’re still beginning your practice and are not used to the shapes yet.

-(1) Start by creating a straight Vertical Line for the Height of your Ear, then make a very Pointy Shape like in the image.
+The first step in drawing elf ears is by creating a straight Vertical Line for the Height of your Ear, then make a very Pointy Shape like in the image.

 These are just basic shapes, some guidelines for our sketch!

 You can make this shape as sharp and pointy as you wish.

 The dimensions you want to use are totally up to you, this is just an example.
 Although if it’s your first time doing this, I’d advise you to try and copy the images so you can get the hang of the shapes and lines.